 Not only did Jesus heal this woman, but He them healed ‘all’ who were brought to him that night.
 There is no indication here that there was anyone He would not heal.
 This is because it is His will to heal everyone.

-We see this same truth in the next few healing scriptures.
+The same truth in the next few healing scriptures from Matthew

 4:23 And Jesus went about all Galilee, teaching in their synagogues, preaching the gospel of the kingdom, and healing all kinds of sickness and all kinds of disease among the people.